libp2p/go-libp2p-resource-manager/README.md

 ### Debug "resource limit exceeded" errors

-These errors occur whenever we've hit a limit.
-For example we'll get this error if we are at our limit for the number of streams we can have, and we try to open one more.
+These errors occur whenever a limit is hit.
+For example you'll get this error if you are at your limit for the number of streams you can have, and you try to open one more.

 If you're seeing a lot of "resource limit exceeded" errors take a look at the `blocked_resources` metric for some information on what was blocked.
 Also take